 They pretended to be fairies that fly through twinkling stars in a soft dark night.
 They collected miniatures from the woods.
 There were acorns for cups and soft green moss to sleep on.
-Different types of stones were put to use as furniture.
-A broken piece of glass became a pond, They made up a fairy named Starlight who lived in their fantasy land watched over them.
+Different shapes of stones and sticks were put to use as furniture.
+A broken piece of glass became a pond, They made up a fairy named Starlight who lived in their fantasy land watching over them.

-The girls were playing by their neighbor, Miss Miniver's, trailer one day.
+The girls were playing near their neighbor, Miss Emma Minivers', trailer one day.

 "You girls want these dress up jewels?"

 Jim was so proud when ma became pregnant.
-He said the sonogram made sure it was boy and he was named 'Todd'.
+He said the sonogram made sure it was boy and named his son 'Todd'.

 Ma worked at a greasy luncheonette and Jim worked in construction when he could.
 Ma had missed her last couple of baby appointments at the clinic because she had to work.
 She knew her blood pressure was high.

 The Physician's Assistant was worried.
-She checked June's urine for protein and it was high along with her swollen ankles.
+She checked June's urine for protein and it was high plus she had swollen ankles.

 June said, "Yes, mam."